loq24/wp-react-typescript/README.md

 ## About

 This project shows that the Headless Wordpress can be a perfect backend for your React project.
-It also encourage the users to implement `Typescript` especially with `react-redux` library.
+It also encourages users to implement `Typescript` especially with `react-redux` library.
 The project is fully tested using `JEST` & `Enzyme`.

 ## Demo